nicohlr/ipychart/docs/docs/user_guide/config.md

     # General options
-    'enabled': bool # Are tooltips enabled | Default: True 'mode': str # Which elements appear in the tooltip | Default: 'nearest' 'intersect': bool # If true, the tooltip mode applies only when the mouse
+    'enabled': bool # Are tooltips enabled | Default: True 'mode': str # Which elements appear in the tooltip | Default: 'nearest' 'intersect': bool # If True, the tooltip mode applies only when the mouse
                       # position intersects with an element | Default: True
     'position': str # See below) | Default: 'average' 'backgroundColor': str # Background color | Default: 'rgba(0, 0, 0, 0.8)'